osgi/osgi.enroute.site/_tutorial/017-enRoute-ArcheTypes.md

 The project archetype is designed to get you up and running as fast as possible, setting up a top-level reactor POM and a simple OSGi enRoute application.

 This simple application consists of a Declarative Services component project and an enRoute application project.
-Together these provide a simple application, just like you can see in the quickstart example.
+Together these provide a simple application, just like you can see in the [quick start example](../Examples/).

 ### The project-bare Archetype
 The project-bare archetype creates an absolutely minimal enRoute workspace.
-It doesn’t contain any modules, giving you the maximum flexibility to create your own application modules
+It doesn’t contain any modules, giving you the maximum flexibility to create your own application modules.

 ## Module Archetypes